 What is a vegan diet?

 A vegan diet is a plant-based diet that includes vegetables, grains, nuts, seeds and fruits.
-Vegans do not eat foods that come from animals, including meat and meat-derived products like gelatine and rennet, as well as fish, shellfish, dairy, eggs and foods containing them, such as non-vegan Quorn products.
+Vegans do not eat foods derived from animals, including meat and meat-derived products like gelatine and rennet, as well as fish, shellfish, dairy, eggs and foods containing them, such as non-vegan Quorn products.
 Vegans also avoid honey.

 What are the health benefits of a vegan diet?